 One good aspect is private equity has also started in Nepal.
-Things have begun from the private sector level but I feel the systematic way in which an ecosystem should be developed is lacking.
+So, things have begun from the private sector level but I feel the systematic way in which an ecosystem should be developed is lacking.
 The government too has a big role in developing startups.
 We are holding talks with the government on how we could take this forward.
-Recently, we spoke to the government and discussed on whether we could replicate the model that the Indian government has adopted or make some amendments to India's policy to suit our requirements and start something here.
+Recently, we spoke to the government and discussed on whether we could replicate the model that the Indian government has adopted or make some amendments to India's policy so as to suit our requirements and start something here.
 Work is going on but it will take a little time for that to come to fruition.

-To be very honest, I am also not very clear on what to call a startup.
+To be very honest I am also not very clear on what to call a startup.
 What is happening at the moment is even if I open a manufacturing plant it is called a startup.
 How can that be a startup?
 A startup I feel is a new idea which will fulfil the needs of the public.
 For example, Foodmandu definitely was a startup, it started something totally new.
-And even Pathao, though it has come from outside, is a startup.
-It has helped people move around on budget.
-People who cannot afford taxis and don't want to travel in crowded public transportation and also need to
+And even Pathao, though it has come from outside, is a startup for us.
+It has helped people move around in a cheap manner.
+People who cannot afford taxis and don't want to travel in crowded public transportation and also need to reach various places quickly are using Pathao.
+Such new ideas which cater to the needs of the public I would say can be defined as a startup.